 In this step-by-step guide we’ll show you how to sew Dresden Plates with twelve blades – we’ve even included a handy PDF Dresden Plate Template for you to download today.

 With the help of our free Dresden Plates Beginner’s Guide, you can use your free template to make a whole range of different designs by varying the size or by using either a pointed or a straight blade.
 And once you’ve got the hang of the basics, you can add in your own details – the possibilities really are endless!
 In this tutorial we’ll talk you through how to sew this Dresden mini quilt.
+If you enjoy sewing these Dresden plates then why not use your new skills on our Dresden quilt pattern?

 Our Technical Editor Sarah has mixed up modern prints and solids to give this classic quilting combo a fresh new look, but you can get creative with your own fabric choices.
 So let’s go!